… finding our way in the mission of God

 i.
 Re:imagine is the current missional learning community for leadership teams developed by WEBA (West of England Baptist Association).

 ii.
 Small missional groups.
 DNA Groups has helped hundreds of small groups of 3 or 4 to find their place in the mission of God.
 The material is currently being re-written, in the light of our learning from the first print run – but the potential impact of this area of development is significant.

 iii.
 Forge Training – Seventy-two is working in partnership with Forge England & Wales and hosts one of seven training ‘hubs’ to equip ‘missional practitioners.

 – Come and chat with us on the stand!
-Seventy-two was part of Spring Harvest Minehead in 2016 and 2017.
+Seventy-two has been part of Spring Harvest Minehead for three years now, and in 2018 we were also at Harrogate.
 Many people from our extended network gathered together and came and shared their stories of finding their way in the mission of God with us.
-Look out for us at the Spring Harvest regional tour in the autumn and at Minehead in 2018.
+Look out for us in 2019!

 If you’ve read this far, why not join us on this journey?